 If your 4-year-old gets sassy at the dinner table, what do you do?
-Give her a time-out?
+Give them a time-out?
 Take away a prized possession?
-What about your fifth grader who is not doing well in school and refuses to do his homework -- do you take away his television or video privileges?
+What about your fifth grader who is not doing well in school and refuses to do their homework -- do you take away their television or video privileges?
 And what do you do when your teen starts missing curfew?

 Discipline dilemmas plague all parents.
 How can you tell if you are taking your discipline techniques too far or not far enough?